cosmos/ibc/spec/ics-024-host-requirements/README.md

 The host state machine must support a module system, whereby self-contained, potentially mutually distrusted packages of code can safely execute on the same ledger, control how and when they allow other modules to communicate with them, and be identified and manipulated by a "master module" or execution environment.

 The IBC/TAO specifications define the implementations of two modules: the core "IBC handler" module and the "IBC relayer" module.
 IBC/APP specifications further define other modules for particular packet handling application logic.
-IBC requires that the "master module" or execution environment can be used to grant other modules on the host state machine access to the IBC handler module and/or the IBC relayer module, but otherwise does not impose requirements on the functionality or communication abilities of any other modules which may be co-located on the state machine.
+IBC requires that the "master module" or execution environment can be used to grant other modules on the host state machine access to the IBC handler module and/or the IBC routing module, but otherwise does not impose requirements on the functionality or communication abilities of any other modules which may be co-located on the state machine.

 ### Paths, identifiers, separators